fenago/ml-scikit-keras-tensorflow/labs/lab_19.md

 Intuitively, it may seem that an easy way to split the model is to place each layer on a different device, but this does not work because each layer needs to wait for the output of the previous layer before it can do anything.
-So perhaps you can slice it vertically---for example, with the left half of each layer on one device, and the right part on another device?
+So perhaps you can slice it vertically for example, with the left half of each layer on one device, and the right part on another device?
 This is slightly better, since both halves of each layer can indeed work in parallel, but the problem is that each half of the next